ALLUOS/ALLUOS.github.io/_posts/2021-01-04-user-experience.md

 ## Escapeling's user experience

-Our application aims to facilitate English language learning, and we have worked on a number of features that are meant to make this process smooth and enjyable.
+Our application aims to facilitate English language learning, and we have worked on a number of features that are meant to make this process smooth and enjoyable.
 Find out more about each of these features by navigating through the pages listed here below.